mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 ## Passing User Data To Endpoints

-SvelteKit has an optional `hooks.ts` file you can use to intercept a `request` and change the `response` — if you're familiar with [Express](https://expressjs.com/) you can think of hooks as middleware.
+SvelteKit [Hooks](https://kit.svelte.dev/docs/hooks) are an optional `hooks.ts` file you can use to intercept a `request` and change the `response` — if you're familiar with [Express](https://expressjs.com/) you can think of hooks as middleware.

 Here's the most basic example of using hooks to change the `response`.